-Devices must have the correct beta software installed in order to access cnMaestro.
+Devices must have the correct software installed in order to access cnMaestro.
 These images are hosted on the Cambium Networks website, and they can also be downloaded directly from cnMaestro On-Premises.
+The minimum software requirements are listed in the Release Notes.
+The cnMaestro OVA contains the latest software versions at the time of build.